Infisical/python-sdk-official/README.md

 # Infisical SDK

-The Infisical SDK provides a convenient way to interact with the Infisical API for managing secrets and authentication.
+The Infisical SDK provides a convenient way to interact with the Infisical API.

 ## Requirements